 There are many ways to make a slow laptop faster, but few are as easy and cost-effective as replacing your existing hard drive with a solid state drive (SSD).
 Making the swap will, in most cases, dramatically reduce the time it takes to boot Windows, load programs, and perform any activity that involves significant amounts of disk access (video editing, gaming, transferring files, etc.).
 When I swapped out my hard drive for an SSD, my Windows boot time dropped from a very-painful almost 10 minutes to well under a minute.
-And programs like Adobe Photoshop that could take a minute or more to open, now open in seconds.
+And programs like Adobe Photoshop that could take a minute or more to open now open in seconds.
 Your old computer won’t just be as good as new; it will be better than it ever was.

-With an SSD, you’ll also get the added advantage of greater ruggedness (SSDs are much less susceptible to damage from drops than hard drives because they have no moving parts), better battery life and quieter operation.
+With an SSD, you’ll also get the added advantage of greater ruggedness (SSDs are much less susceptible to damage from drops than hard drives because they have no moving parts), better battery life, and quieter operation.

 Despite the advantages of SSDs, in the past, upgrading wasn’t an attractive option for many people because of the high cost.
-But with 1TB SSDs now available for around $100, it’s almost silly not to make the switch.
+But with 1TB SSDs now available for well under $100, it’s almost silly not to make the switch.
 And you don’t need advanced technical skills to do it.
 As long as you’re comfortable using a screwdriver and running a simple cloning program (which literally makes a clone of your existing drive, so your operating system, your programs and settings, and all your files will be exactly the same and ready to go on your new drive), this is a task anyone should be able to handle.

 Here are the simple steps to swap out your hard drive for an SSD.